suncoast-devs/handbook/resources/demo-day-guide.md

 ## Know your codebase

 Be able to talk about your code.
 Know what libraries, technologies, and packages you are using and be sure to talk about them.
 Be able to say your app is mobile friendly.
-You should know where everything in your app and where it c to your code.
+You should know where everything in your app is and where it is happening in your code.
+When demoing, be sure to only use features that you know work.
+Avoid features that are incomplete.

 ## Know your audience